LadyKerr/gh-copilot-talk/renderatl/notes.md

 - What is an LLM?
     - AI -> ML -> DL -> NLP -> Generative AI -> LLM
     - Define and explain Large Language Models (LLMs)
+    - Popular Language Models Today
+- Step back: Brief History of LLMs
+- How do LLMs work?
+How were they built?
+    - Data Collection
+    - Transformer Architecture
+    - Training Process
+    - Tokenization
+    - Optimization
+    - Evaluation
 - Key Terms and Definitions
         - Tokens
         - Transformers
         - Attention Mechanism